vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 [^2]: ... which we combust when burning wood
 </details>

-In terms of efficiency, plants tend to convert sunlight into stored chemical energy at a rate of 0.01-6%.
+In terms of efficiency,
+plants tend to convert sunlight into stored chemical energy at a rate of 0.01-6%.
 The range is rather large due to limitations in water and nutrients.
-A well-watered and fertilized corn field might reach 1.5% efficiency.
-Algae tend to top the charts at 5-6%.
-Dry climates might have ample sunlight, but too little water for efficient use of the available light.
+A well-watered and fertilized corn field might reach 1.5% efficiency.+++(5)+++
+Algae tend to top the charts at 5-6%.+++(5)+++
+Dry climates might have ample sunlight,
+but too little water for efficient use of the available light.
 Box 14.2 provides an example of how one might estimate what fraction of incident solar energy is turned into chemical storage by a potato plant.

 <details><summary>Box 14.2: Example Photosynthetic Efficiency</summary>